Online Safety for Kids

-More is absolutely clear that conversations online never turn into meetings IRL (in real life) without your express permission.
+Make it absolutely clear that conversations online never turn into meetings IRL (in real life) without your express permission.

 Install Anti-virus Software

 Immediately install, and regularly update anti-virus/anti-malware software.
-Suspicious links and attachments in email, pop ads and bogus websites are hard enough for us as adults to navigate let alone less savvy children.
+Suspicious links and attachments in email, popup ads and bogus websites are hard enough for us as adults to navigate let alone less savvy children.
 Having anti-virus software is back up in case the kid slept through the lesson on avoiding unknown attachments.